szczyglis-dev/py-gpt/README.md

 ## Downloading files

-**PyGPT** enables the automatic download and saving of files created by the model.
-This is carried out in the background, with the files being saved to an `data` folder located within the user's working directory.
-To view or manage these files, users can navigate to the `Files` tab which features a file browser for this specific directory.
-Here, users have the interface to handle all files sent by the AI.
+**PyGPT** automatically downloads and saves files created by the model in the active `data` workdir.
+Outside projects, and in projects that use the shared workdir, this is the normal `<profile workdir>/data` directory.
+A project can instead define its own data workdir; when a conversation from that project is active, the **Files** tab displays that directory and file-producing tools use it automatically.

-This `data` directory is also where the application stores files that are generated locally by the AI, such as code files or any other data requested from the model.
-Users have the option to execute code directly from the stored files and read their contents, with the results fed back to the AI.
-This hands-off process is managed by the built-in plugin system and model-triggered commands.
-You can also indexing files from this directory (using integrated `LlamaIndex`) and use it's contents as additional context provided to discussion.
+The active `data` directory is also where the application stores files generated locally by the AI, such as code files and other model outputs.
+You can execute code from these files, read them back into the conversation, and index them with LlamaIndex.
+The project override applies only to this logical data root; it does not move profile-level paths such as `tmp`, configuration files, the database or other application directories.

-The `Files I/O` plugin takes care of file operations in the `data` directory, while the `Code Interpreter` plugin allows for the execution of code from these files.
+The `Files I/O` and `Code Interpreter` plugins use the same runtime-resolved data workdir as the active conversation.
+In Docker sandboxes this directory is mounted as `/data`.
+If **Store images, captures, and uploads in the data directory** is enabled, `img`, `capture` and `upload` storage follows the active data workdir as well.
+When the option is disabled, those directories remain in their normal base-profile locations. `tmp` always remains in the base profile workdir.

 ![v2_file_output](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v2_file_input.png)